How to use Plotly in Python

 Fixing NaN values in Plotly line charts

-One of the most frequent issues is seeing gaps in your line charts.
-This happens when your dataset contains NaN (Not a Number) values, as Plotly won't draw a line across a missing data point.
-The fix is to clean your data before plotting.
-You can use pandas functions like fillna() to replace missing values or dropna() to remove the rows entirely, ensuring a continuous line.
+One frequent issue is getting disconnected lines or gaps in your line charts.
+This usually happens when your dataset contains NaN (Not a Number) values.
+Plotly won't plot these points, breaking the line.
+To fix this, you need to handle the missing data before plotting.
+You can use pandas functions like dropna() to remove the rows with missing values entirely or fillna() to replace them with a specific value, ensuring a continuous line.

 Resolving category order in px.bar() charts